Skip to main content

 The long-term financial impact of abuse and neglect is staggering.

-For cases in 2015 alone, the estimated lifetime cost of lost worker productivity, health care costs, special education costs, child welfare expenditures, and criminal justice expenditures is over $830,000 per victim.
-The estimated U.S. economic burden of child maltreatment based on 2015 investigated incident cases (2,368,000 nonfatal and 1670 fatal victims) was $2 trillion.5
+For cases of child abuse and neglect in 2018 alone, the lifetime cost of lost worker productivity, health care costs, special education costs, child welfare expenditures, and criminal justice expenditures was estimated over $563 billion per victim.
+The total lifetime cost of cases investigated that same year was $2.95 trillion.5

 Child Abuse Fatalities

-We must learn to recognize early signs of abuse in order to help save the 5 children that die every day from child abuse and neglect.
+We must learn to recognize early signs of abuse in order to help save the more than 5 children that die every day from child abuse and neglect.

-In 2019, state agencies identified an estimated 1,840 children who died as a result of abuse and neglect — an average of five children a day.1 However, studies also indicate significant undercounting of child maltreatment fatalities by some state agencies by 50% or more.7
+In 2022, state agencies identified an estimated 1,990 children who died as a result of abuse and neglect — an average of more than five children a day.1 However, studies also indicate significant undercounting of child maltreatment fatalities by some state agencies by 50% or more.7

 More than 70% of the children who died as a result of child abuse or neglect were three years of age or younger.
 Around 80% of child maltreatment fatalities involve at least one parent as perpetrator.1